US: Harris 'honored' to be Democratic presidential nominee – DW – 08/02/2024

 "I'm happy to know that we have enough delegates to secure the nomination," said Harris.
 "And later this month, we will gather in Chicago united as one party where we're going to have an opportunity to celebrate this historic moment together."

-With fewer than 100 days to go until the presidential election, the Harris team is seeing an influx of donations, with much of it coming from first-time donors.
+With fewer than 100 days to go until the presidential election, the Harris team is boasting of an influx of donations, saying that much of it coming from first-time donors.

-Her campaign team said that in her first week since Biden dropped out of the race, and the party coalesced around her, Harris' team had raised over $200 million (€184 million) in donations.

 jsi/msh (dpa, AP, AFP)